RimeAabil/client-dashboard/README.md

             └── api.js          # Centralized Axios instance
 ```

-Frontend and backend are fully decoupled — they only communicate over HTTP through the `/requests` REST API, and the frontend's API base URL is environment-configurable (`VITE_API_URL`), so either side can be deployed or swapped independently.
+Frontend and backend are fully decoupled, they only communicate over HTTP through the `/requests` REST API, and the frontend's API base URL is environment-configurable (`VITE_API_URL`), so either side can be deployed or swapped independently.

 ## Setup instructions